BAMresearch/SOFA/docs/source/using_sofa.rst

 Selection Process
 =================

 After importing force spectroscopy data to SOFA, subgroups of Force Curves can be created.
 This is done to get averaged Force Curves with high signal-to-noise ratio for comparison and analysis.
-Subgroups of Force Curves are created by selecting and rejecting single curves due to their spatial position in a :ref:`parameter map <parameter maps>`, due to an untypical :ref:`shape <outliers>` and value ranges in :ref:`histograms <histogram>` of channel.
+Subgroups of Force Curves are created by selecting and rejecting single curves due to their spatial position in a :ref:`parameter map <parameter maps>`, an untypical :ref:`shape <outliers>` or value ranges in the :ref:`histogram <histogram>` of a channel.
 These selection steps can be combined in any particular order, but we recommend to follow the order, in which these steps are presented here.

-The Interactive Plots frame contains a checkbox for the line plot, heatmap and histogram.
+The Linked Plots frame contains a checkbox for the line plot, heatmap and histogram.
 If they are active, changes in their associated plot will automatically appear in every other plot as well.
 Automatically updating large measurement data with every change can slow down the responds time significantly.
 In this case it is recommended to use the :guilabel:`Update Plots` button instead.
-This will snychronize the changes in every plot.
+This will snychronize the changes in every plot on click.

 .. _parameter maps:

 Parameter maps
 --------------

 Parameter maps corresponding to Channels are automatically created when force spectroscopy data is imported to SOFA.
 These maps are displayed in the Heatmap frame of the SOFA GUI.
-Any additionl imported channel will be displayed here as well.
+Any additional imported channels are displayed here as well.
 The different channels can be selected by using the dropdown menu.
 In these maps the topography and spatial distribution of parameters can be used as a filter criterion for subgroups.
 In order to define a region of interest SOFA provides a custom :ref:`heatmap toolbar`.
 Deselected data appears white in the heatmap.

 .. _outliers: